There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 The first reason was that it did not make sense for the character to have a big monologue explaining every detail of his return to any other character in this movie.
-I just saw no reason to think that the Emperor would feel the need to explain himself to anyone else in, and I liked that we did not have more information about his mysterious return than the main characters did.
+I just saw no reason to think that the Emperor would feel the need to explain himself to anyone else, and I liked that we did not have more information about his mysterious return than the main characters did.
 The second reason was that I always hate when villains, or really any characters, deliver large chunks of exposition, just to vomit a bunch of information to the audience.
-All the audience needed to know was that the Emperor was back, because the main characters had no reason to have any more information than that.
-The third reason was that it just made the Emperor seem more mysterious, and more powerful, which worked really well for the plot of this movie.
-The plot was simple, but the return of Emperor elevated the seriousness of the scavenger hunt storyline.
-All the main characters knew was that he was back, he was powerful, and that he needed to be stopped, and I liked that the filmmakers did feel the need to over-explain his return just for the sake of justifying to the audience why they brought the character back.
+The third reason was that it just made the Emperor seem more mysterious, and more powerful, which worked for the plot of this movie.
+The plot was a simple scavenger hunt plot, but the return of Emperor elevated the seriousness of that hunt.
+All the main characters knew was that he was back, that he was powerful, and that he needed to be stopped, and I liked that the filmmakers did not try to over-explain his return just for the sake of justifying to the audience why they brought the character back.

 Con: Rushed Start (-3pts)

 The beginning of this movie was definitely hurt by the last movie.
-I do not think Star Wars: Episode VIII - The Last Jedi was a bad movie.
-I actually liked it quite a bit, but it was clear that the writer and director went in a different direction than what was originally planned for this trilogy.
-With that in mind, the beginning of this movie was spent correcting the ship's course.
-While there was a very specific plan for this movie, the filmmakers needed to try to fill the gap, as best they could, between the last movie and this one.
+I did not think Star Wars: Episode VIII - The Last Jedi was a bad movie.
+I actually liked it, but it was clear that the writer and director went in a different direction than what was originally planned for this trilogy.
+With that in mind, the beginning of this movie was spent correcting the ship's course, so to speak.
+While there was clearly a very specific plan for this movie, the filmmakers needed to try to fill the gap, as best they could, between the last movie and their plan for this one.

-This meant that the first 30 to 40 minutes were spent rushing through this, in order to leave enough of the film's run-time open to tell the story that the filmmakers of this movie wanted to tell.
+This meant that the first 30 to 40 minutes were spent rushing to undo a bunch of things that the last movies did.
 From Rey's training and the Emperor's return, to what Finn and Poe have been up to and the current state of the war between the Resistance and the First Order.
-There were plenty of other moments in the movie that were meant to be corrections from what the filmmakers of the last movie did, but the first chunk of this movie was definitely spent trying to correct this ship as quickly as possible.
-It ended up making the beginning of the movie feel rushed, and made it feel like one random sequence after another, in an attempt to get it all out of the way as quickly as possible.
-I get the predicament that the filmmakers of this movie were in, and I get that the filmmakers of this movie did the best that they could, but spending the first chunk of this movie correcting the decisions of the last movie was definitely something that hurt this movie.
+It ended up making the beginning of the movie feel rushed, and it made it feel like one random sequence after another, in an attempt to get all of the undoing out of the way as quickly as possible.
+I get the predicament that the filmmakers were in, and I get that the filmmakers of this movie did the best that they could, but spending the first chunk of this movie undoing the decisions of the last movie was definitely something that hurt this movie.

 Pro: Rey & Kylo Ren (+8pts)

-This is one thing that I think each of the movies in the sequel trilogy has done well.
-The relationship between Rey and Kylo Ren is an interesting one, as they are both still figuring out who they are and both have great potential when it comes to the force.
-Kylo Ren is rooted in the dark side, while Rey is rooted in the light, but both characters have an interesting connection with the other.
-I liked what the filmmakers did with these two characters in the last two movies, and I liked how the filmmakers of this movie followed through with this storyline.
-These two characters each want to pull the other to their side of the force.
-Rey sees the good in Ben Solo, and hopes to save him from the dark side.
-Kylo Ren sees Rey's potential, and knows that if she joins him, the two will be unstoppable.
+The relationship between Rey and Kylo Ren was an interesting one, as they were both still figuring out who they were and they both had great potential when it came to the force.
+Kylo Ren was rooted in the dark side, while Rey was rooted in the light, but the two characters had an interesting connection with one another.
+These two characters each wanted to pull the other to their side of the force.
+Rey saw the good in Ben Solo, and she hoped to save him from the dark side.
+Kylo Ren saw Rey's potential, and he knew that if she joined him, the two would be unstoppable.

-I do not want to give away how this storyline goes in this movie, but I liked the relationship between the two characters (except for maybe that last scene that the two characters shared; that moment was definitely not earned yet).
-While this storyline is similar to the Luke and Darth Vader storyline (in the sense that both characters were trying to pull the other to their side of the force) the difference here was that Kylo Ren and Rey were both young and still trying to figure out who they were, as opposed to Darth Vader who very much knew who he was.
-With Luke and Snoke out of the picture, Rey and Kylo Ren were peers to some extent, trying to fill the void that their former masters left behind.
-I do not want to say much more as I risk getting into spoiler territory.
-Just know that I liked the storyline between these two characters and I thought their dynamic — of being both peers and enemies simultaneously — was an interesting one to see play out on-screen.
+I do not want to give away how this storyline went, but I liked the relationship between the two characters—except for maybe that last scene that the two characters shared, which included a moment that was definitely not earned yet.
+While this storyline was similar to the Luke and Darth Vader storyline—in the sense that both characters were trying to pull the other to their side of the force—the difference here was that Kylo Ren and Rey were both young and still trying to figure out who they were, and neither character had anyone to answer to.
+With Luke and Snoke out of the picture, Rey and Kylo Ren were peers to some extent, and they were trying to fill the void that their former masters left behind.
+I liked the storyline between these two characters and I thought their dynamic—of being both peers and enemies simultaneously—was an interesting one to see play out on-screen.

 Con: Chewbacca & Luke (-4pts)

-Then there was the filmmaker's use of Luke in this movie.
-I understand that the original intent was for Star Wars: Episode VII - The Force Awakens to be focused on Han Solo as a mentor, while Star Wars: Episode VIII - The Last Jedi would be focused on Luke Skywalker as a mentor, and that this movie would see Leia Organa in that role.
-However, with the unfortunate passing of Carrie Fisher, that obviously could not happen to the extent that the filmmakers initially intended.
-Thus, I do not understand why Luke Skywalker did not play more of a role in this movie.
-There were a number of times throughout the movie where Luke could have shown up and helped Rey quite a bit — similar to what Obi-Wan Kenobi did for Luke throughout the original trilogy.
-It just felt like there were a number of opportunities for Luke to help, and there was no good reason for why he did not (other than that it would have made things too easy for the main protagonist).
+I understand the intent was for Star Wars: Episode VII - The Force Awakens to be focused on Han Solo as a mentor, while Star Wars: Episode VIII - The Last Jedi would be focused on Luke Skywalker as a mentor, and that this movie would see Leia Organa in that role.
+However, with the unfortunate passing of Carrie Fisher, that obviously could not happen to the extent the filmmakers wanted.
+With that in mind, I do not understand why Luke Skywalker did not play more of a role in this movie.
+There were a number of times throughout the movie in which Luke could have shown up and helped Rey quite a bit—similar to what Obi-Wan Kenobi did for Luke throughout the original trilogy.
+It just felt like there were a number of opportunities for Luke to help, and there was no good reason for why he did not—other than that it would have made things too easy for the main protagonist.